• Skip to main content

 Don’t worry if there are lumps in the curd.
 Pass the curd through a fine-mesh strainer and strain bits and lumps from the curd; you’ll get silky smooth curd.

-Why does my curd taste bitter?
+Why does the curd taste bitter?

 While zesting lemon, avoid the white part called the pith.
 It will make the curd taste bitter.
 Grate only the yellow skin avoiding the white pith.